 The Scheme invests through the Global Asset Trust.
 The Board is also the trustee of the Global Asset Trust.
 The Global Asset Trust holds assets on behalf of the Scheme and other National Provident Fund Superannuation Schemes.
-As at the date of this Information Booklet, the Scheme invests in fixed interest assets through the Global Asset Trust.
 The Board may change the asset allocation of the Scheme from time to time.
 Please see the Board's website at www.npf.co.nz for the current allocation.